 Approximately 79% of South Sudanese refugees in Sudan live alongside host communities in more than 100 out-of-camp settlements in South Kordofan, West Kordofan, East Darfur, South Darfur, and North Darfur.
 Many out-of-camp settlements are in remote and underdeveloped areas, where resources, infrastructure, and basic services are extremely limited.
 More than 70 % of South Sudanese refugees living in areas with active humanitarian response lack access to adequate shelter.
 Over-congestion of refugee camps remains a serious concern, particularly problematic in White Nile State. ?In general, basic service provision in camps is challenged due to continuous new arrivals. ?

-18/06: At least 1,600 South Sudanese refugees have relocated to Bentiu, South Sudan, following the 5-6 June attacks from host communities on South Sudanese in Omdurman.
+28/06: 4,500 South Sudanese refugees fled to open areas in Khartoum, camps in White Nile State or other unknown locations, following the 5-6 June attacks from host communities on South Sudanese in Omdurman.
 Reportedly, nine refugees have been killed, seven injured and two are missing in the larger Khartoum area.
 Several cases of SGBV have been reported.
-An additional 200 South Sudanese refugees were relocated to Um Sangour camp in White Nile State.
-Tensions are rising between South Sudanese refugee and host communities in Khartoum, as host communities are accusing South Sudanese refugees of being responsible for the increased criminality in Khartoum since June.
-They demand that the refugees leave their settlements.
-Around 290,000 South Sudanese refugees are living in Khartoum State. ?
+A minimum of 200 South Sudanese refugees were relocated to Um Sangour camp in White Nile State.
+Tensions are rising between South Sudanese refugee and host communities in Sudan, as host communities are accusing South Sudanese refugees of being responsible for the increased criminality in Khartoum since June.
+In White Nile State a water system was destroyed, leaving some camps without safe drinking water.
+Host Comunity members demand that the refugees leave their settlements.
+Around 850,000 South Sudanese refugees are living in Sudan. ?

 Information Gaps and Needs